Quiza12/pathtopeace/voluntary-submissions/posts/2021-12-02-submission-8.md

 drugs.
 In particular, he was offering drinks and drugs to one of our friends that was really drunk and not playing games.
 After we played for around 30 mins, we noticed we hadn’t seen the one friend who wasn’t playing for a while.
 We asked around and someone said she was in the bathroom with the guy who had been offering her drugs.
 We tried to knock on the door several times because it was locked to get them to open it and check she was okay, but we heard nothing and there was no response.
 Because she wouldn’t answer, I used a coin to open the door and get in.
-Essentially, we found OD’d and the guy was just as fucked but cohesive.
+Essentially, we found her OD’d and the guy was just as fucked but cohesive.

 So we pulled her out of there, and I called an ambulance and put her into the recovery position.
 While I was doing this and performing CPR the same guy who had given her the drugs came up behind me, and grabbed between my legs.
 Because I was so focused on my friend, I initially didn’t even register what was happening.
 It